Let's call it like it is.

 Sadly, I also know a great number of retired British people rely heavily on BP stock.
 I wish NO harm to anyone what so ever.

-(as with many others) in my wallet, my family in our ability to pay the bills and many just like us.
+I do however want to know why it is I, who feel the pain (as with many others) in my wallet, my family in our ability to pay the bills and many just like us.

 When I say that I will not use BP products, it is not to spite a land, or a people.
 It is to not be giving money to a company that is responsible for my loss of income.